sharife/goldenthread-v2/site/content/productions/no-summary-2022.md

           representation of their artistry, languages, and cultures?

-          This conversation is produced and hosted by Golden Thread Productions in collaboration with the MENATMA convening taking place at the Arab American National Museum, November 10-12, 2022.
+          This conversation is produced and hosted by Golden Thread Productions in collaboration with the MENATMA Convening taking place at the Arab American National Museum, November 10-12, 2022.

           Register in advance for free and join us on the Zoom webinar to ask your questions directly of the panelists!